 - Wash vehicles on your lawn and not your driveway.

 - Properly dispose of waste – it is illegal to dispose of down the storm sewer.

-Residents actively participating in storm water pollution prevention is the first step to maintaining or improving the water quality in the major watershed that you live.
-The City of Shorewood and the local watershed districts will participate by regulating and implementing options from the NPDES Phase II to promote a regional approach to storm water management.
+Residents actively participating in stormwater pollution prevention is the first step to maintaining or improving the water quality in the major watershed where you live.
+The City of Shorewood and the local watershed districts will participate by regulating and implementing options from the NPDES Phase II to promote a regional approach to stormwater management.